tksaha/website/content/home/about.md

 # Biography

-I have defended my PhD thesis and graduating in May, 2018 from Purdue University, West Lafayette.
 My research interest includes developing novel data mining and machine learning algorithms for applications in various domains, such as text mining, biology, and security.
-I have open-sourced the codes related to my
+I have open-sourced the codes related to my PhD thesis.
+Here is a presentation you may want to go through to know my research better.

-PhD thesis.
+{{< speakerdeck f8b7e21b8fa242d8bfcd454554c4ca3c >}}

 During my PhD, I had the opportunity to work with many industrial research labs including eBay, CareerBuilder, NEC Labs, Data Analytics Team at QCRI, and iControl ESI. {{% staticref "files/tanaycv.pdf" %}} Download CV. {{% /staticref %}}